Market Cap: 24h Vol: BTC: BTC Dom:

 • The original tokens stay locked and continue to earn rewards.

-• The user receives a Liquid Staking Token (LST) or Liquid Staking Derivative (LSD).
+• The user receives a Liquid Staking Token (LST), sometimes called a Liquid Staking Derivative (LSD).

 • The LST works like a regular token across DeFi platforms.